Spokeo: Technology

 Spokeo utilizes deep web crawlers to aggregate data.
 Searches can be made for a name, email, phone number, username or address.
 The site allows users to remove information about themselves through an opt-out process that requires the URL of the listing and a valid email address.
 The firm aggregates information from public records and does not do original research into personal data.
 It aggregates marketing data approximations into the data it finds from social media and online registry sites.
 The company gives users access to 12 billion public records.

 Spokeo also runs Search Angels, which uses "volunteers who use Spokeo to help those touched by adoption, foster care and other family separations to find long-lost family members while also offering emotional support."

 In 2024, Spokeo announced a Right-Party Contact Tool as part of its "Spokeo for Business" offering.

 Privacy

 Larry Ponemon has raised concerns about the general practice of gathering personal data and the potential for identity theft.
-In 2019, Spokeo's CEO announced plans to make Spokeo's data collection more transparent and offer "the easiest opt-out policy among the competitors", though USA Today noted it was still "hidden at the bottom of a privacy page".
+In 2019, Spokeo's CEO announced plans to make Spokeo's data collection more transparent and offer "the easiest opt-out policy among the competitors", but USA Today noted it was still "hidden at the bottom of a privacy page".